 Writer

 Writing is Sharon’s first love.
 She published her first poem in the community newspaper kids’ section before she was 10, then cultivated her literary curiosity in fiction and poetry through her teenage years and into early adulthood, when her focus on theatre prompted her to make the jump to writing plays.
-She has had four plays produced since 2008, most recently Dayboil, which premiered at Ship’s Company Theatre in Parrsboro, NS in July 2022.
+She has had five plays produced since 2008, most recently Melody and the Fishes, which toured Newfoundland schools in 2024.
 She also has two plays in development and looks forward to seeing them on stage in the next few years.
 Judith Thompson called her script Factory Girls “a brilliant piece of feminist drama.”
 Since 2016, Sharon has also been working as a dramaturge, supporting other creators with their works in development.

 After a long hiatus, Sharon returned to writing for the page while working toward her MA English.
-Since 2018, her non-fiction and poetry have appeared in Riddle Fence, her non-fiction has appeared in WORD, and her first collection of poetry, This Is How It Is, was published by Breakwater Books.
-Sharon was long-listed for the CBC Poetry Prize in 2020 and is a three-time winner of the Arts & Letters Awards in fiction, dramatic script, and poetry.
+Since 2018, her non-fiction and poetry have appeared in Riddle Fence, her non-fiction has appeared in WORD and NLS, and her first collection of poetry, This Is How It Is, was published by Breakwater Books.
+Sharon was long-listed for the CBC Poetry Prize in 2020 and is a four-time winner of the Arts & Letters Awards in fiction, dramatic script, and poetry.

 Praise for This Is How It Is